apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     credentials to be used for client and quorum TLS connections, and the password to unlock the file.

+* *ssl.trustStore.passwordPath* and *ssl.quorum.trustStore.passwordPath* :
+    (Java system properties: **zookeeper.ssl.trustStore.passwordPath** and **zookeeper.ssl.quorum.trustStore.passwordPath**)
+    **New in 3.8.0:**
+    Specifies the file path that contains the truststore password.
+Reading the password from a file takes precedence over the explicit password property.

 * *ssl.trustStore.type* and *ssl.quorum.trustStore.type* :
     (Java system properties: **zookeeper.ssl.trustStore.type** and **zookeeper.ssl.quorum.trustStore.type**)
     **New in 3.5.5:**